Antsiranana Province

 Antsiranana is a former province of Madagascar with an area of 43,406 km2.
-It had a population of 1,188,425 (July, 2001).
+It had a population of 1,188,425 (July 2001).
 Its capital was Antsiranana.
-A diversity of ethnic groups are found in the province, including Anjoaty, Sakalava, Antakarana, Tsimihetu, Antemoro, Betsimisaraka, Antandroy, etc.
+A diversity of ethnic groups are found in the province, including Anjoaty, Sakalava, Antakarana, Tsimihety, Antemoro, Betsimisaraka, Antandroy, etc.

 History

 A major battle took place at Diego-Suárez (now Antsiranana), the largest city in Antsiranana Province, in May 1942.
 "Fierce fighting" in the area saw over 500 Allied casualties.
 On May 29, Japanese submarine I-10 surfaced off the coast and launched a Nakajima A6M2-N reconnaissance aircraft over the port.
 Operation Ironclad was relaunched, after being stalled, on June 22 to counterattack, with supporting forces from the East African Brigade Group and later the Rhodesian 27th Infantry Brigade in July.

 Geography

 Antsiranana Province bordered Toamasina Province to the southeast and Mahajanga Province to the southwest.
 The province has been described as being "virtually isolated", because of Mt Tsaratanana, the highest peak, being situated in it at 2800 m above sea level.
-The valley are fertile, with tropical crops cultivated.
+The valleys are fertile, with tropical crops cultivated.
 There is a natural harbour at Antsiranana which contains a significant naval base.

 Ankarana Reserve, in the northwest, was established in 1956.
 It is a small, partially vegetated plateau composed of 150-million-year-old middle Jurassic limestone.
 With an average annual rainfall of about 2,000 mm, the underlying rocks are susceptible to erosion, thereby producing caves and underground rivers—a karst topography.
 The rugged relief and the dense vegetation have helped protect the region from human intrusion.
 The Ankarana Reserve is an important refuge for significant populations of the crowned lemur (Eulemur coronatus), Sanford's brown lemur (Eulemur sanfordi) and other mammal species.
 Species of Podocarpus humbertii is found in dry lowland deciduous forest, sub-humid forest, and in wooded heath on mountain summits of gneiss and granite in the province between 1600 and 2410 metres.

 A large bay, known as the Bay of Antisiranana forms part of the coastline in the north.
 Rich in biodiversity, in recent decades it has become a hotspot for conservationists.
 Many species found in the Bobaomby in particular, such as the Madagascan tree boa, the Madagascan ground boa and the crowned lemur have made the IUCN Red List as endangered or vulnerable.
 In July 2007, the Ministry of the Environment and Forests transferred management to a local committee.
 The Montagne des Français forest is now also under protection.